PVC Window Replacement Cost: Toronto & Montreal

 Is triple pane worth it?

 If energy efficiency is important to you, then yes, triple pane is well worth it.
-It’s also worth it if you live in a far north climate.
+It’s also worth it if you live in a far northern climate.
 Though “Low-E” technology was used between the first two panes, it can be used once more in the second section between the panes.

 Note that, depending on the supplier’s glass quality, optical quality might be affected.
 For instance, some glass might mildly distort your view from the inside out.